AccountsScheduled Transactions

 How the customer, job, service, payment method, and expense category selector popups behave inside scheduled transactions.

 The scheduled transaction form uses selector popups for linked records instead of long dropdowns.
-That makes it easier to search, but it also means some choices change the fields around them.
+That makes it easier to search, but customer-linked schedules are now chosen through the job selector first and the customer field follows that choice.

 Service, Payment Method, And Expense Category